nitrogenlabs/arkhamjs/README.md

 ##### Returns
 A store class object.

-#### `registerStore(Class|Array)`
+#### `registerStores(array)`
 Registers stores with Flux.
-You may use an array of classes to register multiple.
+Use an array of classes to register multiple.
 * [`Class`] \(*array*): The store class(s) to add to Flux.

 ##### Returns
-A new object from the class.
-If using an array, the return result will be the array of class objects.
+An array of store class objects.

 #### `deregisterStore(name)`
 Deregisters stores from Flux.
-You may use an array of names to deregister multiple.
+Use an array of names to deregister multiple stores.
 * [`name`] \(*array*): Name of store(s) to remove from Flux.